-The call for proposals is currently open and seeking widely diverse points of view and is open to all photographers, regardless of affiliation with the BSA/AIA.
-Entry fee is $25, BSA members submit for free.
-The entries will be juried by Meghan Melvin, Christine O’Donnell, and Peter Vanderwarker.
+The open call for proposals sought widely diverse points of view and was open to all photographers, regardless of affiliation with the BSA/AIA or BSA Foundation.
+The entries were juried by Meghan Melvin, Christine O’Donnell, and Peter Vanderwarker.

 All displayed artwork is for sale for the duration of the exhibition at the BSA Space Photo Galleries.

 The opening reception will take place Friday, January 10, 2020 at BSA Space.

 Meghan Melvin is the Jean S. and Frederic A. Sharf Curator of Design in the Department of Prints and Drawings at the Museum of Fine Arts, Boston.
 A graduate of University College London, Meghan also holds an M.Phil in Decorative Arts from the University of Glasgow.
 She sits on the Exhibition Committee of BSA Space, and is Vice-President of the board of Governors at the Nichols House Museum in Beacon Hill.

 Christine O’Donnell is the Owner and Gallery Manager of Beacon Gallery.
 She opened Beacon Gallery in Boston, Massachusetts after over a decade spent living and working in the field of marketing, advertising and education in Paris, Hong Kong, and Singapore.
 Christine has a master's degree from Tufts University in Medford, Massachusetts and a bachelor's degree from College of the Holy Cross in Worcester, Massachusetts.
 Christine is also a member of the Newton’s Cultural Council.